 During the course, the customer may be required to use public roads.
 The customer accepts full responsibility for his/her conduct during the course, including following the Rules of the Road and any legal requirements to ride a motorbike on a public road.
 The Customer is solely responsible for any liability/costs and for any penalty points/fines for speeding or similar that s/he incurs during the course or whilst using one of Irish Motorcycle Training’s motorcycles.

 Irish Motorcycle Training supplies motorcycles and equipment to clients on the condition that the customer agrees to pay Irish Motorcycle Training for any costs (including debt collection costs) required to repair damaged caused by the client.
 The payment should be made within 7 days of receiving an invoice unless otherwise agreed in writing.
 If the customer damages the motorbike hired to him to the point of it being impossible to continue, then the training may be deemed by Irish Motorcycle Training to be over – no refund of the fee will be given.

 Irish Motorcycle Training reserves the right to change or alter the course or event structure as it deems necessary.
-However, Irish Motorcycle Training will endeavour to maintain the same level of quality & value where applicable.
+However, Irish Motorcycle Training will endeavor to maintain the same level of quality & value where applicable.